 Volunteers who want to run a self-help group have to be able to make a commitment for at least one year.
 We do not require any formal qualifications as full training will be given.
-Click on the link below to look at the personal criteria

 When a colleague asked if I would be interested in running a support group for people with phobias, I was enthusiastic to find out more.
 Aware of long NHS waiting times, I was keen to get involved in a group that helps provide almost instant access to support.
 From my first meeting at TOP (Triumph Over Phobia) Kentish Town, I was hooked.
 This UK charity helps individuals with phobias, OCD and other anxiety disorders find ways to overcome their fears.

 The groups follow a self-help model of cognitive behaviour therapy (CBT) and exposure therapy.
 Working as an assistant psychologist in the NHS I have experience using CBT with patients and was interested to transfer these skills to a self-help group.

 Often the group leaders are past group members.
 I strongly value the different skills and viewpoints that my colleague and I bring to the sessions, myself from a therapeutic background and my colleague bringing experience as an ex-sufferer having once attended the group herself.
 Our role is to provide a warm and encouraging space where we help members set and monitor goals and work through weekly tasks to face their fears.

 The range of difficulties brought to the groups is varied with emetophobia (fear of vomit) agoraphobia, claustrophobia, OCD, hoarding and social anxiety to name just a few.
 Through structured sessions, homework tasks and a supportive environment, members work through their anxieties step by step.
 The exposure is graded and guided by the individuals’ goals and what they feel comfortable working towards.